Where to Eat in Portland, Maine Right Now

 The gist: This buzzy neighborhood brasserie, housed in a storied mid-century modern space, tweaks classic French and American fare with contemporary Maine flair, and delivers one of the warmest hospitality games in town.

 The food: It’s tempting to put together a meal of starters when choices include smoked trout mousse with house-made potato chips, icy seafood plateaus, deviled eggs with smoked bacon, and pickled crudité.
-They’re all terrific with cocktails like Best Beloved G&T (London dry gin, rhubarb infusion, lemon, lime, rose wine, spiced tonic) or the expertly prepared Negroni.
-But don’t miss out on larger plate offerings like big steaks and chops, Portland’s most beloved burger, or a deliriously good fried oyster Caesar.
-And do leave room for dark chocolate pudding.
+They’re all terrific with cocktails like the Emergency Margarita (Reposado tequila, Grand Marnier, Aperol, grapefruit, chipotle salt) or expertly prepared Negroni.
+But don’t miss out on larger plate offerings like Parisian gnocchi, spicy shrimp & grits with fried pickled okra, meaty pork chops with a buttery potato and cabbage mash, or one of Portland’s most beloved burgers.
+And do leave room for a warm fruit crisp or dark chocolate pudding.